NoamRa/ogc-cql2-filters/README.md

 - Increment version - Each PR must increment version properly using `npm version <major | minor | patch>`.
 The CI test (`npm run test:ci`) enforces that.

 When done, push branch and create a PR.
 Github Actions will run checks.

+#### Publishing

+Done manually. `npm run publish:dry` will run checks, create fresh build and display which files will be bundled.
+If everything's OK, `npm publish` will publish.
+Note that version must be incremented.